 Which brings us to Chris Grouchy, a top outbound enterprise sales rep in the fastest growing part of one of the fastest growing companies in the world.
 Chris has aced his quota quarter after quarter so we wanted to ask him some questions about how he sells.

 Interview with Chris Grouchy on Account-Based Selling

-JK: What does Shopify do differently?
+Nudge: What does Shopify do differently?

 CG: Shopify is a commerce platform that lets businesses sell to where their customers are today and tomorrow.
 Over 500,000 entrepreneurs trust Shopify.
 Shopify Plus is a commerce operating system that powers high-volume merchants that want to grow bigger, faster.

 With tech becoming such a big part of budget decisions, it’s hard not to think about your tools constantly.
 Tech can be an enabler or a detractor.
 Failing to get it right will spell problems for your business.
 Just look at the iconic Toys R Us, which recently filed for bankruptcy.

 Choosing tech shouldn’t get in the way of actually building your business.
 At Shopify Plus, we let businesses focus on their core competencies (marketing and product) by stripping away complexity and unnecessary IT headaches.
 I think that’s how the top brands will win long-term.

 Nudge: Why Shopify for you?

 CG: My parents are small business entrepreneurs.
 My childhood home doubled as an office for my parents.
 I loved the chaos and learned to love helping them (though I was probably in the way most of the time).
 So, I’ve been living with entrepreneurs my whole life and am incredibly appreciative of the challenges that they face.